mlin/stakesign/README.md

 ```

 See [doc/Signing-MEW.md](doc/Signing-MEW.md) for a walkthrough using [MyEtherWallet](https://www.myetherwallet.com/) to complete the process.
-Other wallets that let you paste the transaction input hex string (aka "contract data") should work as well.
+Other wallets that let you paste the transaction input hex string (aka "contract data") should work too.
 (Offloading this for now has allowed our prototype code to avoid handling any real cryptography.)

-Lastly, just announce your public address through varied media, and attach the signature transaction ID to your products.
+Once your signature is published on the blockchain, attach the signature transaction ID to your products and point your users to here for `stakesign verify` or the manual procedure.
+(Hey, we've got to start somewhere...)

 ### Signing git commits & tags